Red Sox vs. Marlins Player Props Betting Odds

-Those looking to place a player prop bet can find odds for Luis Arraez, Alex Verdugo and others in the Miami Marlins-Boston Red Sox matchup at Fenway Park on Wednesday at 7:10 PM ET.
+The Boston Red Sox host the Miami Marlins at Fenway Park on Thursday at 6:10 PM ET.
+Those looking to place a player prop wager can find odds for Alex Verdugo, Luis Arraez and others in this contest.

 Bet on this matchup or its props with BetMGM!